HeartfulLivingAndDying

 Welcome to the Blog page of Heartful Living and Dying.

-Maya makes every effort to properly and respectfully credit any sources referenced in her blog posts, her Hospice IDT offerings, or Resources page; please report corrections or additions via the CONTACT page.
+Maya makes every effort to properly and respectfully credit any sources referenced in her blog posts, her Hospice IDT offerings, or Resources page; please report corrections or additions via the contact page.
+If you wish to use material from this or any of Maya's websites, please email [email protected] for permission.
+Maya lovingly requests that you credit her by sharing her name, website and contact links in written material,

 0 Comments